hipstersmoothie/jest-github-reporter/README.md

 ### 5. (optional) Set `GH_CHECK_NAME`

-If the default check name conflicts with something, you can override it by passing `GITHUB_CHECK_NAME` environment variable.
+If the default check name conflicts with something, you can override it by passing `GH_CHECK_NAME` environment variable.